microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identityprovider.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents identity providers in an Azure Active Directory (Azure AD) tenant and an Azure AD B2C tenant.
+Represents identity providers in an Azure Active Directory tenant and an Azure AD B2C tenant.

 For Azure AD B2B scenarios in an Azure AD tenant, the identity providers can be Google or Facebook.

-In an Azure AD B2C tenant, the identity provider can be Microsoft, Google, Facebook, Amazon, LinkedIn, Twitter or any OpenID Connect supported providers.
+In an Azure AD B2C tenant, the identity provider can be Microsoft, Google, Facebook, Amazon, LinkedIn, Twitter or any [openIdConnectProvider](../resources/openidconnectprovider.md).
 The following identity providers are in preview: Weibo, QQ, WeChat, and GitHub.

 Configuring an identity provider in your Azure AD B2C tenant enables users to: